 The implications are obvious: if two people like each other but never give voice to their affection, there’s good change at least one of them will miss it.
 Yet if one party is temporarily upset by the other, it will come through loud and clear, even without a word spoken.
 Remedy: if you feel positive toward someone — say it.*

-We communicate even when we are not saying a word, but effective communication of good feelings we have towards others need the added touch of the spoken word.
+We communicate even when we are not saying a word, but effective communication of the good feelings we have towards others needs the added touch of the spoken word.

 *Em Griffen, Making Friends (& Making Them Count), pp. 88-89.